thlorenz/modurater/README.md

 be.
 Especially newcomers to nodejs are overwhelmed with the amount of modules to choose from.

-While github stars/issues/etc. give some indication of the state and quality of a module, it simply isn't sufficient. modurator aims to enhance this information with the ability to downvote problematic modules and wheigh these votes according to the credibility of the voter in the community.
+While github stars/issues/etc. give some indication of the state and quality of a module, it simply isn't sufficient. modurater aims to enhance this information with the ability to downvote problematic modules and wheigh these votes according to the credibility of the voter in the community.

-The goal is a self moderated rating system for modules published on npm.
+The goal is a community moderated rating system for modules published on npm.

-This will be combined with a search that takes these ratings into account.
+This will be combined with a search that takes these ratings into account to sort results returned by the current npm search.

 ## How it works

-modurator combines github stars with the ability to downvote a module.
+modurater combines github stars with the ability to downvote a module.

 - upvotes are derrived from github stars and can only be performed by starring on github
 - downvotes are only possible if a person has a credit of downvote stars